 Variety and versatility

 The stock exchange offers a huge variety of trading instruments.
-Every openly claimed organisation has their stock available.
-This makes finding a trade a lot harder for a long term fundamental trader, unless s/he has a very specific interest.
+Every openly claimed organization has its stock available.
+This makes finding a trade a lot harder for a long-term fundamental trader unless s/he has a very specific interest.